 - Pupils are helped to acquire an understanding of, and respect for, their own and other cultures and ways of life.

 - Staff and pupils are encouraged to challenge prejudicial or discriminatory behaviour.

 - Links and visits are promoted with local faith communities and places of worship.
 E.g. Members of different faiths or religions are invited to school to share their knowledge and enhance learning within assemblies and in class.

 - Through the PSHE and RE curriculums pupils are encouraged to discuss and respect differences between people, such as differences of faith, ethnicity, disability, gender or sexuality and differences of family situations.

 - Assemblies and discussions involving prejudices and prejudiced-based bullying have been followed and supported by learning in RE and PSHE.

 - We offer a culturally rich and diverse curriculum in which all major religions are studied and respected and global dimension work embedded in many of our Curriculum topics.
-These curriculum topics offer children the chance to reflect on our core values and British values.
+These curriculum topics offer children the chance to reflect on our core values and universal values.

 Our Commitment to the PREVENT STRATEGY